fiskl-accounting/help-docs/docs/Settings-Configurations/company-settings.md

 ## General

-Most values in Company settings can be overridden by a Brand in [Templates and brands](./templates-and-brands).
+Most values in Company settings can be overridden by a brand in [Templates and brands](./templates-and-brands).

 - **Company name**: Your official name for invoices, quotes, and reports
 - **Industry**: Helps Fiskl provide relevant features and reports